-Much is spoken about return on investment when considering how to improve and evolve your digital knowledge management platforms.
+Much is spoken about return on investment when considering how to improve and evolve your digital knowledge management solutions.
 How about looking at this purely in terms of increased revenue?

 As a digital innovator in your organisation, it is important to continually engage with all parts of your business.